 The opening, called ductus arteriosus, is an important blood vessel in a baby.
 It connects the two major arteries that go from the heart.
 It's supposed to close soon after birth.
 A patent ductus arteriosus (“patent” means open) is one that doesn’t close.

-In normal circulation, the right side of the heart pumps blood through the pulmonary arteries to the lungs.
+In normal circulation, the right side of the baby’s heart pumps blood through the pulmonary arteries to their lungs.
 There, it picks up oxygen.
 The blood goes back to the left side of the heart, which pumps it through the aorta.
 From there, it goes to the rest of the body.